 - a.
-Improve or maintain safety at road/rail level crossings by: - i. requiring safe visibility at uncontrolled level crossings; - ii. managing vehicle accesses close to level crossings; and - iii. managing the creation of new level crossings.
+Improve or maintain safety at road/rail level crossings by: - . requiring safe visibility at uncontrolled level crossings; - i. managing vehicle accesses close to level crossings; and - ii. managing the creation of new level crossings.

 7.2.1.8 Policy - Effects from transport infrastructure